danbonfil/rdi-endbias-shinny-app/README.md

 - One election-year selector controls all four panels
 - All metrics are derived from a single FRED-based macroeconomic series
-- Presidential portraits are retrieved from the [White House historical archive](https://trumpwhitehouse.archives.gov/about-the-white-house/presidents/)
+- Presidential portraits are retrieved from the [White House Historical Archive](https://trumpwhitehouse.archives.gov/about-the-white-house/presidents/)
 - Guarantees internal consistency across yearly and cumulative framing
 - Enables historical replay of accountability narratives